TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/02 - Exodus/Exodus 16/Exodus 16.7.md

 ---

-and in the morning, then ye shall see the glory of Jehovah; for that he heareth your murmurings against Jehovah: and what are we, that ye murmur against us?
+and in the morning, then you shall see the glory of Yahweh; because he hears your murmurings against Yahweh.
+Who are we, that you murmur against us?"